Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/two-columns-indexing.md

 ### mortonEncode (available from 23.10)

-Not give the priority neither A nor B, but distribute indexing efficiancy between all of them.
+Not give the priority neither A nor B, but distribute indexing efficiency between all of them.

  * https://github.com/ClickHouse/ClickHouse/issues/41195
  * https://www.youtube.com/watch?v=5GR1J4T4_d8